Han Solo revs up 'Star Wars' fans in new 'Force Awakens' trailer

 It concludes with Han Solo donning a leather jacket and standing next to Chewbacca.

-"The Force Awakens," produced by Walt Disney Co, picks up 30 years after "Episode VI: Return of the Jedi."
+"The Force Awakens," produced by Walt Disney Co (DIS.N), picks up 30 years after "Episode VI: Return of the Jedi."

 Isaac, Ridley and Boyega revealed tidbits about their characters in a film that has been shrouded in secrecy.